mmagnus/rna-tools/README.md

   --hide-warnings       hide warnings, works with --get-chain, it hides warnings that given changes are not detected in a PDB file
-  --get-ss              get secondary structure --rosetta2generic     convert ROSETTA-like format to a generic pdb --get-rnapuzzle-ready
-                        get RNApuzzle ready (keep only standard atoms).'
-                        Be default it does not renumber residues, use --renumber-residues [requires BioPython]
-  --rpr                 alias to get_rnapuzzle ready) --no-hr               do not insert the header into files --renumber-residues   by defult is false --dont-rename-chains  used only with --get-rnapuzzle-ready.
+  --get-ss              get secondary structure --rosetta2generic     convert ROSETTA-like format to a generic pdb --no-hr               do not insert the header into files --renumber-residues   by defult is false --dont-rename-chains  used only with --get-rnapuzzle-ready.